dylan-lang/opendylan/documentation/getting-started-ide/source/expanding.rst

 In addition:

 -  The ``write-element`` generic function is from the Open Dylan Streams library.
-It is part of that library’s protocol for writing to streams.
+It is part of that library's protocol for writing to streams.
 -  The stack shows that the ``write-element`` method tried to coerce an integer to a byte character, and that the attempt failed.